 The test plan defines every detail about the test search.
 It describes the resources available, the preferred budget, scenarios, the approach, and the schedule of different tasks within testing.

 A test plan should also define who will perform which job.
 This criterion is decided based on skill levels of various persons and the specialty of departments.
 Engineers and testing heads prepare the test plan with proper coordination from the design team.

 For testing search form, you will need to prepare a document with all the data description of your website.
 This document will have all the product details and the result instructions.
 The report is prerequisite as all the testing process works on the results described in this directory.

 A separate document named Test Scenarios is also prepared.
 Scenarios are also known as test possibilities.
 All these possibilities are cleared first in the records for a smooth search box testing experience.

 In addition to Test Scenarios, Test Cases are essential while drafting the plan for test search.
-A test case document defines the set of conditions or variables that software must fulfil to be a finished product.
+A test case document defines the set of conditions or variables that software must fulfill to be a finished product.

 These conditions include Accuracy, Relevance, Economical, Speed, and Conciseness.
 All these cases are to be tested to be active in your search form.

 Design Of Search Form

 The search box is a small section of your application or software.
 It acts as an input field with "Submit" functionality.
 This small field is highly useful in content-heavy and large websites where users cannot go through the entire website searching for one particular product or information.

 Search boxes are present on every e-commerce website.
-You can take inspirations from different websites while designing your search box.
+You can take inspiration from different websites while designing your search box.

 Add a magnifying glass icon